 Texas First Lady Cecilia Abbott

-Cecilia is a product of the American Dream.
-The granddaughter of immigrants from Mexico, Cecilia was raised in San Antonio by parents who were both educators.
-They instilled in Cecilia, her sister and two brothers the power of education.
-Cecilia took that lesson to heart and went on to study for two years at the University of Texas in Austin and subsequently earned three degrees from the University of St. Thomas in Houston: a Bachelor’s degree in Psychology, a Master’s degree in Education and a Master’s degree in Theology.
+Cecilia Abbott’s story reminds us all that the American Dream is alive and well in Texas.
+The granddaughter of immigrants from Mexico, Cecilia was raised in San Antonio by parents who were both educators, and who instilled in Cecilia, her sister and two brothers a love of learning and helping others.
+Cecilia took their lessons to heart, and studied at the University of Texas at Austin before subsequently earning three degrees from the University of St. Thomas in Houston: a Bachelor’s degree in Psychology, a Master’s degree in Education and a Master’s degree in Theology.

 Cecilia then devoted her life to serving others.
 She has been a teacher, vice-principal, and principal at several Catholic schools across Texas.
 Most recently she served as the principal of the Cathedral School of Saint Mary in Austin from 1996 to 2001.
 Cecilia then went on to another noble calling working in senior health care services, where she served as the managing director of community relations from 2004 to 2013 for a health care company specializing in senior adult health care facilities and services.

 But Cecilia hasn’t only devoted her professional life to helping others; she’s done the same thing in her personal life.
 She currently serves on the board of several educational organizations – the University of St. Thomas Board of Directors, the Huston-Tillotson University Board of Directors, the Saint Gabriel’s Catholic School Board of Trustees, and the Cathedral School of Saint Mary Advisory Board.Cecilia is also active in numerous philanthropic groups - she is a member of the Women’s Symphony League of Austin, the Dell Children’s Women’s Trust, and is a volunteer for Meals on Wheels.